aliimran0405/TEK5030-prosjekt/README.md

 ### Usage

-Set INPUT_VID_DIR_PATH variable in 'main' to path of your input video dir, then run 'main'.
+Set INPUT_VID_DIR_PATH variable in 'main' to the path of your input video, then run 'main'.

 ```bash
 python main.py